vincent-peugnet/wcms/README.md

 Development team
 ----------------

 W is a project created and maintained by [Vincent Peugnet](https://github.com/vincent-peugnet), an amateur computer science enthousiast who can only code in PHP.
 It includes [Nicolas Peugnet](https://github.com/n-peugnet) (his brother) as JS developer, technical advisor.
 He's the one that take care of every challenges that are too complicated for Vincent.
+And more recently, [Julien Bidoret](https://accentgrave.net/) joined the project and did an excellent job of refreshing the user interface.
 We can also mention *Fae Prévost Leygonie* as legendary number one user and issue writer too.

 ### Thanks to